cul-it/orcid-api-client/doc/DeveloperNotes.md

 * The JAXB bindings file `jaxb_bindings_customization.xjb` helps to control the way that the XSD is compiled into Java classes.
+	* A package name is assigned for each schema file.
+	* Generated element types are given the `Element` suffix, in order to avoid name collisions.
+	* Property names on the `OrcidId` type are modified to remove a collision.

 # Running the test webapp